 With few exceptions, it is illegal in California to possess PCP.
 California law prohibits the sale, possession, transportation and manufacture of PCP.
 California law imposes severe penalties including jail time for certain cases of PCP possession and even harsher penalties for selling PCP, transporting it, or possessing PCP with an intent to sell.
 It also forbids the manufacture of certain chemicals that are thought to be precursors of PCP.

 At the Law Offices of Jerod Gunsberg, we use our experience and local knowledge of how different District Attorney’s offices and courthouses work to aggressively defend every PCP-related charge.

 Possession of PCP

 In California, a case of simple possession of PCP (without the intent to sell or distribute it to others) can be charged as either a felony or a misdemeanor.
+While cases of simple possession of PCP can be charged as a misdemeanor, prosecutors often file them as felonies.
 The prosecutor has the discretion whether to charge a felony or misdemeanor.
 That decision generally depends on your criminal history, if any, and the facts of your case.
 The punishments for PCP-related activities can be increased if the PCP use involves minors, the prior criminal history of the person being charged, and whether a firearm was involved.

 If PCP possession is charged as a misdemeanor, the maximum penalty is $1,000.
 As a felony, the potential prison sentences are 16 months, 2 years, or 3 years, and a maximum fine is $10,000.
 Depending on the circumstances of your case, it is also possible that a conviction for simple possession of PCP will qualify for California’s Drug Diversion Program.
 That program allows someone convicted of simple possession of PCP to avoid jail time.
 In addition, once the program is completed, the PCP charges are dismissed.